 Cloisonne (pronounced cloy-zon-ay, French for ”partition”) is an ancient metalwork technique that makes use of small, precious metal filaments and colorful glass enamels to create brilliant artwork.
 The metal wires are bent into shapes to create small cells, (partitions) of designs, and many coats of finely ground glass enamel are fired into them until one unique piece of art is rendered.
-Cloisonne is most commonly used in jewelry making, though illustrations of the craft can be found in many facets of the art world, including the production of hand-made dishes, vases and abstract pottery.
+Cloisonne is most commonly used in jewelry making, through illustrations of the craft can be found in many facets of the art world, including the production of hand-made dishes, vases, and abstract pottery.

 Though the art form’s origins are most likely Middle Eastern, Chinese Cloisonne is the most renowned and permeated throughout the world.
 Cloisonne’s popularity spread quickly throughout Asia and Europe, and examples of the art can be seen in Byzantine

 The most notable quality in Cloisonne is the art master’s exceptional attention to detail in creating unique designs from the pure silver base and 24 karat gold filaments.
 Every design is handcrafted, which guarantees a matchless piece of art each time. https://en.wikipedia.org/wiki/Cloisonn%C3%A9

 Custom designs are often painted on paper with watercolors prior to beginning the process in order to estimate the appearance of the final product.

 After the original artwork is decided upon, the metal ribbon-like strands of 24 karat gold wire are individually bent, twisted and oftentimes soldered together to produce a blueprint for where the colored enamels will later be painted.
 And this drawing is used to make the intricate design.